smittytone/PreviewYaml/README.md

 - The preview’s font style, eg. regular, bold, italic etc.
 - The preview’s text size, from 10pt to 28pt.
 - Level of indentation: 1, 2, 4 or 8 spaces.
+- Whether mapping keys should be suffixed with the YAML colon marker.
+- Whether mappings should be sorted alphabetically by key value.
 - Whether preview should be display white-on-black even in macOS’ Dark Mode.

 Changing these settings will affect previews immediately, but may not affect thumbnails until you open a folder that has not been previously opened in the current login session, you edit a thumbnail, or you log back into your Mac account.